rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 ```

 Assuming authors and posts aren't updated frequently, leaving the N+1 query in
-place along with a proper Russian Doll caching scheme might be more efficient
-that complex eager loading queries.
+place along with a proper Russian Doll caching scheme might better for overall app performance than triggering complex eager loading queries on every request.

 ### Go forth and measure